mines-opt-ml/fpo-dys/README.md

 ## Installation

 See ```src/requirements.txt``` for standard required packages.
-In addition, the code in this repository also requires [PyEPO](https://github.com/khalil-research/PyEPO) package.
+In addition, the code in this repository also requires the [PyEPO](https://github.com/khalil-research/PyEPO) and [blackbox-backprop](https://github.com/martius-lab/blackbox-backprop) packages.

 ## Quick Start